What is Package in Java - Types, Uses & Work

 • Consistent Naming Conventions: Follow naming conventions for packages and classes to reduce potential overlaps.

-Subpackage in java
+Subpackage in Java

 A subpackage is a package inside another package.
-It improvises the package structure.
+It improves the package structure.
 You can use it to create related classes, group them, and make them a part of the bigger package.
 Let's take an example and understand.

 Example of Subpackage